Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter3/README.md

 ![convex vs. concave polygon](https://user-images.githubusercontent.com/4059636/54909018-80fe3280-4ee9-11e9-9ca1-a75d25f7360a.png)

-Relationships between the classes in the final version of the Starfish Collector game
+Relationships between the classes in the final version of the Starfish Collector game.
+There are four main groups of classes involved in creating a game with this framework: the Launcher, the BaseGame class and its extensions, the BaseScreen class and its extensions, and the BaseActor class and its extensions.

 ![Relationships between the classes in the final version of the Starfish Collector game](https://user-images.githubusercontent.com/4059636/56556879-6f1bb800-6599-11e9-9a5a-198c5be68b0e.png)